xitrum-framework/xitrum-doc/guide/async.rst

 See http://dev.w3.org/html5/eventsource/

 Event Source response is a special kind of chunked response.
-Data must be Must be  UTF-8.
+Data must be UTF-8.

 To respond event source, call ``respondEventSource`` as many time as you want.

 ::

-  respondEventSource("data1", "event1")
+  respondEventSource("data1", "event1")  // Event name is "event1"
-  respondEventSource("data2")  // Event name defaults to "message"
+  respondEventSource("data2")            // Event name is set to "message" by default